ankitects/anki-changes/known-issues.md

 or ctrl+click on the Anki app, click "Get Info", and enable the "prefer eGPU" option.

+When switching between monitors of different resolutions, you may also run into problems that can be [worked around](https://forums.ankiweb.net/t/mac-known-issues-wording-suggestion/7331).

 # Shortcuts

 The undo shortcut is different in the alternate version due to an issue